Data on internet activity in Africa

 In the first eight years of studying the worldwide development of the internet I never published an analysis of the situation in Africa.
 I tried several times to learn something from available data, but (except in the case of South Africa) numbers were too small to be meaningful.
 Only one dismal fact was clear: most of Africa was practically excluded from the development of the internet.
 Though some of the figures arent as tiny as they used to be, even now, in several cases, they are only marginally relevant.
 But there is growth in some parts of Africa so, starting in 2004, this report is taking a closer look to what is happening in the continent with the lowest general level of internet activity.

 Still now, most of the continent has a very low hostcount.
-And 71 percent the total is in one country, South Africa, that has 5 percent of Africas population.
+And over 80 percent the total is in one country, South Africa, that has 5 percent of Africas population.

 However, the situation isnt static.
 There are changes and developents in different parts of the continent and there is considerable potential for further growth.